Brinda2310/BMS_V1_0_4_Normal_Mode/Asteria_BMS/DEV_TRACKER.md

 	Features developed in BMS code for this release:
 	1. BMS MCU queries all pack data from ISL at 25Hz.
-	2. BMS MCU reads the external switch, if it is short press (500ms) then MCU will show SOC status on LEDs; If it is long press (2 seconds) then
+	2. BMS MCU reads the external switch, if it is short press (<500ms) then MCU will show SOC status on LEDs; If it is long press (>2 seconds and
-	   MCU will show SOH status on LEDs.
+	   < 5seconds) then MCU will show SOH status on LEDs.
 SOC logic is implemented based on capacity remaining calculations taken from AP code.
+SOC
-SOC and SOH will be displayed only upon releasing the pressed switch.
+	   and SOH will be displayed only upon releasing the pressed switch.
 One LED for (0-40%),two LEDs(41-80%), three LEDs(81-95%) and all four LEDs (>96%)
 	3. Real time clock(RTC) is implemented and tested.
 MCU can set and get the date/time from RTC module.
 	4. BMS MCU reads the following pack data from ISL
 		a.
 Pack voltage